 - Simple plug and play connection using standard configuration cords and receptacles.

 - Single generator less than 12KW (120/240 volt) is used to connect equipment using standard configuration cords and receptacles.

 - All equipment being used is connected to building power using standard configuration cords and receptacles.

 - The total voltage draw does not exceed 110 volts with a maximum of 15 amps per circuit.
 Circuits which have been overloaded are not guaranteed to be addressed by City staff at the time of your event, potentially resulting in a loss of power.

-Permit and Inspection required
+Permit and Inspection required-block

 - Multiple Generators are being used.

 - Generator greater than 12KW or 120/240 volt is being used.

 - There will be hard wiring of a physical electrical connection to existing building wiring.

 - If Cam-lok connections, single conductor cables or pin and sleeve receptacles are used as part of the installation.